mikeytsou/front-end-dev-test/README.md

 ## Intro

-This webpage is random client page with a orthodontic theme.
+This webpage is a random client page with an orthodontic theme.
 I created a 'data.json' file to store most of the text and images that were used on this assignment.
 I then used axios to pull the data out of the json file.
-The text is from Bacon Ipsum and images are from unsplashed.
+The text is from Bacon Ipsum and images are from Unsplashed.
 The webpage is completely responsive and makes use of flexbox.
-Animations were done with css transitions and transforms.
+Animations were done with css transitions, transforms, and keyframes.
 I also used Sass and Semantic UI for some css elements.

 ## Preview